New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Optimal allocation of ambulances to calls in queues

 \end{itemize}

 {\textbf{Constraints on the arrival times for calls that are not served first by an ambulance.}} For every $i \in C_{1}$, every $h \in H$, every $cb \in CB$, and every $j \neq i \in C$, we have

-By a slight abuse of notation, in function travelTime above, $cb$ should be understood as the location of cleaning base~$cb$ and $h$ as the location of hospital~$h$.
+By a slight abuse of notation, in function travelTime above, $cb$ should be understood as the location of cleaning station~$cb$ and $h$ as the location of hospital~$h$.
 For every $i \in C_{2}$, every $h \in H$, and every $j \neq i \in C$, we have

 For every $i \in C_{3}$, every $cb \in CB$, and every $j \neq i \in C$, we have

 For every $i \in C_{4}$ and every $j \neq i \in C$, we have

 {\textbf{Constraints on the maximal completion times.}} We will assume we have three types of calls where patients of calls of type 1 (high priority) and 2 (intermediate priority) are transported to hospital and patients of calls of type 3 (low priority) are not transported to hospital (these assumptions are satisfied for the real emergency medical service we consider in our numerical experiments).
 For all $i \in C$ with $\mbox{Type}_{c}(i) = 1$, we must have for all $h \in H$ and $cb \in CB$: